 The IRB’s e-filling system is a very convenient way of filling your taxes with the department as it is safe, fast and very secure.
 All you need to do is to get your information ready and then type the figures where they are relevant and the system will then calculate the final amount taxable for you.

-For income earners, to ensure better and more efficient processing, you must ensure that you have provided the accurate information when it comes to your personal particulars.
+For income earners, to ensure better and more efficient processing, you must ensure that you have provided the accurate best information when it comes to your personal particulars.
 This include your employer’s name and file number (nombor majikan) while you must provide an active bank account number as well.

 In most cases, your employer would have deducted the PCB (Potongan Cukai Bulanan) from your monthly salary.
 This is a convenient method to help lessen your burden of having to pay taxes at the end of each year.
 Usually, you would have paid more than you were supposed to and if that is the case, IRB will reimburse the surplus into your bank account.
 That is why your bank details are very important here.
 It will not take more than a month to have the amount credited back to you.
 However, if you have paid lesser than your taxable income, you will need to remit the payment within a month or a penalty would be imposed.